robertzk/data-scientist-interview/overview.md

   * **The ability to prioritize**.
 With every additional data source available for your domain, there will be an exponentially growing number of features and derivative projects.
-A good data scientist (especially at a smaller company) will operate with surgicical precision on first tackling the questions that can have the most immediate impact, and be comfortable with saying no to every other request.
+A good data scientist (especially at a smaller company) will operate with surgical precision on first tackling the questions that can have the most immediate impact, and be comfortable with saying no to every other request.